beam-telemetry/telemetry/README.md

 [Documentation](https://hexdocs.pm/telemetry/0.2.0)

 Telemetry is a dynamic dispatching library for metrics and instrumentations.
-It is lightweight, small and can be used in any Elixir project.
+It is lightweight, small and can be used in any Erlang or Elixir project.

 In a nutshell, you register a custom module and function to be invoked for certain events, which are executed whenever there is such event.
 Event name is a list of atoms.
 Each event is